luanbrendon/luanbrendon/README.md

 ![Java](https://img.shields.io/badge/Java-0D1117?style=for-the-badge&logo=java&labelColor=0D1117)&nbsp;

 <h3>How to Contact Me</h3>

-If you would like to get in touch with me, feel free to send me a message on [My LinkedIn Profile](https://www.linkedin.com/in/luan-brendon-138477208/)
+> If you would like to get in touch with me, feel free to send me a message on [my linkedIn profile](https://www.linkedin.com/in/luan-brendon-138477208/)
 I am always open to new opportunities and challenges and would love to be part of a Front-end development team.
 Thank you in advance for your time and consideration!